Nagendra1997/mesibo-documentation/index.md

 }
 ```

-### 4. Processing the incoming message
+### 4. Processing the incoming message using DialogFlow
-To process the incoming query we need to send it to DialogFlow and send the response back to the user.
+To process the incoming messages, we need to send them to DialogFlow and send the response back to the user.

-Following the Dialogflow POST request format, we send an HTTP request using the helper function `mesibo_http`.
-DialogFlow expects the request data in the JSON format.
+To invoke Dialogflow API, we will be using the helper function `mesibo_http`.
+DialogFlow expects the request data in JSON format.
 Ideally, we could have used a JSON library to encode the request.
-However, JSON libraries are typically slow and is an overkill for this simple project.
+However, JSON libraries are typically slow and are an overkill for this simple project.
 Hence, we directly construct the raw post data string.

 Once the response is received from DialogFlow, we need to send it to to the user who made the request.
-Hence, we store the context of the received message ie; message parameters, the sender of the message, the receiver of the message in thefollowing structure and pass it as callback data in http request.
+Hence, we store the context of the received message ie; message parameters, the sender of the message, the receiver of the message in the following structure and pass it as callback data in the http request.

 ```cpp
 typedef struct message_context_s {